 Every year since 1974 the town of Todd Mission travels back to the 16th century, becoming a bustling village filled to the brim with stages, shops, artisans, vendors, and no shortage of characters – from kings, queens, and knights, to fairies and elven-kind.
 It’s annual attendance clocks in around 500,000 visitors – making it the Nation’s Largest Renaissance Festival.

-All the while, patrons can take part in the kingdom’s bountiful selection of eateries, cooking up everything from head-sized turkey legs, to Old English grub, funnel cakes, and so much more.
-Of course, you’ll need something to wash it all down.
 In addition to King’s Brews, you can fill your flagon with mead, ciders, mulled wine, as well as wine, frozen drinks, and hot chocolate if so inclined.
 TRF’s featured culinary experience is The King’s Feast.
 A massive multi-course feast fit for royalty, with two hours of AYCE food, entertainment, and merriment.

 Additionally, festival goers can treat themselves to a myriad of fun games, rides, mazes, escape rooms, petting zoos, and attractions, as well as a stunning variety of performances across its 21 stages.